Key dates for incoming students are listed below. In addition, academic calendar dates are available online.

 Early July: Open enrollment for the Northwestern Student Health Insurance Plan (NU-SHIP) runs from July 1-October 1.
 NU-SHIP provides coverage September 1 through August 31, 2022.
 International students (students with an F-1 or J-1 U.S. Visa) are required to maintain enrollment in NU-SHIP for the entire time they are at Northwestern.
 Students who intend to use NU-SHIP are encouraged to confirm their enrollment via the online form in CAESAR by the last week of August to ensure timely access to benefits.
 Students also may enroll dependents during the open enrollment period (July 1-October 1), after they have confirmed their own NU-SHIP enrollment in CAESAR.

-Late August: The Graduate School’s 2021 New Student Orientation will be a hybrid experience with an online, self-paced orientation course in Canvas that will launch on August 23, 2021; a series of virtual Q&A sessions in early September (more details will be shared with incoming TGS students in August 2021); a virtual TGS Resource Fair webpage; and an in-person TGS Resource Fair at Norris Center on September 13, 2021 from 1:00–3:00 PM.
+Late August: The Graduate School’s 2022 New Student Orientation will be a hybrid experience with an online, self-paced orientation course in Canvas that will launch August 22, 2022; a series of virtual Q&A sessions in early September (more details will be shared with incoming TGS students in August 2022); a virtual TGS Resource Fair webpage; and an in-person TGS Resource Fair at Norris Center on September 23, 2022 from 1:00–3:00 PM.
 All aspects of The Graduate School's orientation are suggested, not required.

 August/September: Versant (English proficiency) Testing for international PhD/MFA students